 Community activities like hiking, volunteering, intramural sports, and visiting Denver’s hottest attractions are offered each day.
 The city is our muse, our playground, and our classroom.
 Learning experiences, cultural events, educational activities and group discussions help our clients obtain important skills like travel safety, money management, and accessing resources in the community.
 Fun-filled social events like picnics, dances, matinee movies, barbecues and day trips foster a sense of community, and help our clients develop meaningful relationships through shared experiences.

 Our newly-remodeled base sites are conveniently located in central Aurora.
-We offer two specialized habilitation base site locations for adults with developmental disabilities.
-Base 1, located on East Mississippi Avenue, features a gaming lounge equipped with a jumbo flat-screen TV, Netflix, and a PlayStation3 gaming system.
+We offer a specialized habilitation base site location for adults with developmental disabilities.
+Base 1, located on East Mississippi Avenue, features a gaming lounge equipped with a jumbo flat-screen TV, 4 regular sized flat screen TV's, Netflix, a PlayStation3 and PlayStation4 gaming systems.
 A variety of video games and movies are available for clients to enjoy.

 Supported employment services, educational activities, classes and group discussions are available, to help clients develop job skills, participate in mentoring sessions and build their confidence with mock interviews.
 It is our goal to assist our clients in obtaining meaningful careers, furthering their education, and increasing independent living skills.

-The Book Nook Reading Room, located at Base 2, is a peaceful place to read, write, dream and meditate.
+The Book Nook Reading Room, is located in the administrative office.
+It is a peaceful place to read, write, dream and meditate.
 Our little library is always growing, as we work to create a wide selection of books and resources to capture clients’ imaginations.
 Escape into a book, learn something new, and write your own success story!

 Many of our clients are interested in obtaining supported employment, and learning to manage their finances.
 Budgeting, participating in real-time transactions, and money management skills are incorporated into our day program activities.
-Each week, clients will have the opportunity to practice their budgeting skills at their favorite restaurants, malls and stores, including a once-weekly visit to Golden Corral for lunch on us.
+Each week, clients will have the opportunity to practice their budgeting skills at their favorite restaurants, malls and stores.
 Handling money safely, saving for larger purchases, and balancing a budget will be covered in our educational group discussions and classes.
 Staff is always on hand to answer questions, help clients manage transactions in the community, and advise on getting the best value for their money.

 Trained, knowledgeable staff work with our clients to help them achieve their personal and professional goals.
 Volunteer and supported employment opportunities will be offered, for those interested in giving back to the community or finding a job.
 Build your confidence through participating in mock interviews and training sessions, get help with job applications, or search for employment opportunities in our Career Center.
 Our supported employment services are designed to assist people with disabilities in finding meaningful employment, building job skills, and fostering independence.